0xSojalSec/Vision2/README.md

 ## This is a true vulnerability scanner ?

 Nop, this script is util to audit banners of services, this tool don't test inputs...
-Vulnerability scanner its complex, look that following http://www.openvas.org/
+Full Vulnerability scanner its complex, look that following http://www.openvas.org/